dezdem0na/accp-cheatsheet/README.md

 - These IT services **can include everything** from virtual machine images, servers, software, and databases to complete multi-tier application architectures.

 ### AWS Managed Services
+- Leverage standard AWS services and offer guidance and execution of operational best practices with specialized automations, skills, and experience.
 - It manages the **daily operations** of your AWS infrastructure in alignment with **ITIL** processes and provides a **baseline integration** with IT Service Management (**ITSM**) tools such as the ServiceNow platform.
+- Managed Services helps you efficiently operate your AWS infrastructure and **reduces operational risks and overhead**.

 ### Amazon Machine Image (AMI)
 - It contains three catagories: